 The orange band represents the desert located in the north of the country, the green band the fertile plains in the south, and the orange circle the sun.

 The coat of arms

 The coat of arms of Niger was introduced on December 1st, 1962.
 It is composed of a golden sun, with on its left side two Tuareg swords and a spear which symbolize bravery.
 To the right of the sun, three ears of millet, and below, a head of zebu, together symbols of agriculture and livestock.
 The coat of arms is surrounded by four national flags and a banner that reads the official name of the country: “Republic of Niger”.

-The Niamey Grand Mosque, built in the 1970s
+The Niamey Great Mosque, built in the 1970s